 Are you tired of the buildup of hair your pets leave behind?
 Four-legged pets are experts at scattering hair throughout the house, and the more pets you share a home with, the more hair (and dander) you'll need to remove.

-Even when we don't allow pets in some areas of the house, our clothes and shoes can act as a handy hair-transportation system, taking those little wisps from one room to the next.
-All of us who have pets (with hair) had best be ready to deal with shedding on our (regularly used) quilts and other 'sticky' surfaces.
+Even when we don't allow pets in some areas of the house, our clothes and shoes can act as a convenient hair-transportation system, taking those little wisps from one room to the next.
+All of us who have pets (with hair) had best be ready to deal with shedding on our (regularly used) quilts and other "sticky" surfaces.
 The inexpensive tools below can help.

 Remove Pet Hair From Washable Items

-- Green washing products are excellent for hair and dander removal from quilts, bedding, and anything else that can be thrown into the wash (Charlie's is a popular gentle cleaning product).
+- Greenwashing products are excellent for hair and dander removal from quilts, bedding, and anything else that can be thrown into the wash (Charlie's is a favorite gentle cleaning product).

 - It's easy to make your own laundry soaps that remove odors, soil, and hair.